-The COVID-19 pandemic has added many challenges to the problems that youth are facing due to the protracted Lake Chad crisis.
+to the protracted Lake Chad crisis.
 Among these are the loss of jobs and the slowing down or stopping of economic activities with the disruption of the usual gatherings for playing or socialising.
 It is important to mention from the responses shared by the youth that they felt that the pandemic is not affecting them any differently to the rest of the community.

-The roles of the youth in the response to the pandemic are more in terms of the implementation than the design.
-It is important to highlight that those who believe in the existence of the disease have engaged in community awareness actions to try to convince their peers who reject the existence of the pandemic.
+existence of the disease have engaged in community awareness actions to try to convince their peers who reject the existence of the pandemic.